50 Best Places to Travel in December

-This post started innocently enough, I was looking for recommendations for where to travel in December.
+This post started innocently enough, I was looking for recommendations for where to travel with family in December.
 We wanted to book holiday travel, and I thought I could ask fellow travel writers for their advice.
 It turns out, everyone has a favorite place to travel in December, so here are all of their recommendations.
 These choices for the best places to travel in December will have you planning a trip in no time!